How the increasing presence of AI influence our overall well-being?

 Ikigai and AI safety

 To ensure that AI/ikigai research is safe, Soenke thinks it is important to ask how we can guide AI to pursue goals and values aligned with those of humans.
-He explains that AIs don’t have any feelings for humans, but they do have certain goals.
+AIs don’t have any feelings for humans, but they do have certain goals.
 To date, when the value alignment problem has been examined, there have been failures to teach AI human values; instead, the AI simply persists in its original state and never changes.
 A failure to fix this may constitute an existential threat to humanity, since there is no reason to assume that an AI will turn out to have values aligned to ours.